Skip to Main Content

 What are annotations?

-In particular, the start of every section in a West publication contains a set of annotations labeled Library References or Research References.
+The start of every section in a West publication contains a set of annotations labeled Library References or Research References.
 Those include helpful places to turn for more information, including relevant key numbers.
-You'll see this format in many West publications, including Vernon's Texas Statutes and Codes Annotated.
-In the example from Vernon's Texas Statutes and Codes Annotated below, which shows a section of the Texas Penal Code and its annotations, the Library References section contains a key number (highlighted in yellow and labeled with a "1" below) that West editors thought was relevant to this statute.
-You can then take that key number to the digests or Westlaw to find associated cases.
+In the example from Vernon's Texas Statutes and Codes Annotated below, you see a section of the Texas Penal Code and its annotations.
+The Library References section contains a key number (highlighted in yellow and labeled with a "1" below) that West editors thought was relevant to this statute.
+Use that key number in the digests or Westlaw to find cases.

-Most importantly when researching case law, annotated statutes will provide a list of Notes of Decisions (highlighted in blue and labeled with a "2" below) that list notable court cases involving that statute.
-The Notes of Decisions is an excellent place to look when you would like to search for cases related to a statute.
+Most importantly, annotated statutes provide a list of Notes of Decisions (highlighted in blue and labeled with a "2" below).
+This is a list of notable court cases involving that statute.
+The Notes of Decisions is an excellent place to find cases related to a statute.

 Annotated Texas statutesAnnotated Texas statutes